jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 # Seven Essential Design Patterns in Logical Order

 While I love Scott’s acronym to help recall the set of essential design patterns, this is not the order in which I prefer to present them.
 Some of these design patterns are natural extensions of others.
 I will introduce them in what I consider logical order with **_highlights_** to their [basic OO components](https://jhumelsine.github.io/2023/09/01/parts-is-parts.html).
 (NOTE: The links to external resources are temporary.
-I will blog about each pattern individually and update the links here reference the blog entries.
+I will blog about each pattern individually and update the links here with reference the blog entries when posted.
 The individual pattern blogs will contain the external resource links as other references):

 <img src="/assets/SimpleCommand.png" alt="Command" width = "15%" align="right" style="padding-right: 20px;">